Overview of Thailand's Dairy Industry

 Exports and Imports

-Thailand's dairy exports, predominantly comprising milk powder and UHT milk, reach around 20,000 tonnes annually.
-The country also imports roughly 25,000 tonnes of dairy products each year, underscoring a considerable need for imported milk powder and whey to satisfy high domestic consumption.
+Thailand's dairy exports, primarily consisting of milk powder and UHT milk, amount to around 20,000 tonnes annually.
+The country imports approximately 25,000 tonnes of dairy products each year, highlighting the need for imported milk powder and whey to satisfy domestic consumption.

 Significant Market Events

-Crucial developments in the Thai dairy sector include a striking 80% increase in U.S. dry whey exports, aligning with a trend towards premium dairy materials for both industrial and consumer applications.
-Furthermore, Fonterra aims to enhance its supply chain operations to boost market presence.
-Thailand maintains its leading position as ASEAN’s chief dairy exporter, with a reported 11.5% growth in exports in 2024, totaling a revenue of $582 million.
-Nestlé's expansion of its Nescafé ready-to-drink cold coffee lineup in Thailand signifies a growing diversification in the nation’s dairy product offerings.
+Key developments in the Thai dairy sector include an 80% increase in U.S. dry whey exports, which aligns with a trend towards premium dairy materials for industrial and consumer applications.
+Furthermore, Fonterra aims to enhance its supply chain operations to strengthen its market presence.
+Thailand maintains its leading position as ASEAN’s chief dairy exporter, with an 11.5% growth in exports reported for 2024, generating a revenue of $582 million.
+Additionally, Nestlé's expansion of its Nescafé ready-to-drink cold coffee lineup in Thailand reflects the growing diversification in the nation’s dairy product offerings.